Will my work as a Peace Corps Volunteer be sustainable?

 As a Peace Corps Volunteer, you do not work alone.
 The Peace Corps is invited by the host country, and host communities request a Volunteer who collaborates directly with community counterparts, whether that be through an assigned counterpart, or by working with a community leader.

-Additionally, to ensure sustainable work and to meet the Peace Corps’ First Goal – to help the people of interested countries in meeting their need for trained men and women – Volunteers often partner with governmental or nongovernmental organizations (NGO) to support regional and national initiatives, like reforestation or ecotourism projects, for example – work that will continue after your service ends.
+Additionally, to ensure sustainable work and to meet the Peace Corps’ first goal – to help the people of interested countries in meeting their need for trained men and women – Volunteers often partner with governmental or nongovernmental organizations (NGO) to support regional and national initiatives, like reforestation or ecotourism projects, for example – work that will continue after your service ends.

 Training

 Pre-service training (PST) prepares you for service in a host community.
-As a trainee, you will receive three months of training and preparation in language, culture, sector-specific technical skills, and sustainable development.
+As a Trainee, you will receive three months of training and preparation in language, culture, sector-specific technical skills, and sustainable development.
 The Peace Corps’ commitment to honoring and working within the local culture and language distinguishes the agency from many other development organizations.
 For community projects to be successful and sustainable, integration and cross-cultural skills are imperative.
 That’s why Peace Corps training doesn’t stop at PST – your training will continue over your 24-month service as a Volunteer.

 Participatory Community Analysis for Community Action (PACA)